MrYsLab/python_banyan/docs/example9.md

 BP1,192.168.2.190,43125,"[echo]",43124
 BP2,192.168.2.180,43125,"[]",43124
 ```
-BP1 is the Backplane that is running on 192.168.2.190 and the server subscribes to the *echo* topic on Backplane1.
+BP1 is the backplane that is running on 192.168.2.190 and the server subscribes to the *echo* topic on backplane1.

-BP2 is the Backplane that is running 192.168.2.180 and the server publishes *notifier* messages
+BP2 is the backplane that is running 192.168.2.180, and the server publishes *notifier* messages
-to Backplane 2.
+to backplane2.

 ## The MultiEchoServer Code

-Lines 39 and 42 establish the sockets for each of the Backplanes.
+Lines 39 and 42 establish the sockets for each of the backplanes.
 It uses the [*find_socket*](#find_socket) method to retrieve
-the publisher sockets for the Backplanes.
-It uses the names of the Backplanes from the [routing specification file](#routing-specification-file)
+the publisher sockets for the backplanes.
+It uses the names of the backplanes from the [routing specification file](#routing-specification-file)
 to retrieve the sockets.

-Line 59 echoes the incoming messages from the client, and if the message number is 0, then
+Line 59 echoes the incoming messages from the client.
+If the message number is 0, then
-line 62 publishes a *notice* message to Backplane 2.
+line 62 publishes a *notice* message to backplane2.
 ```
      1	"""
      2	multi_echo_server.py